itkrivoshei/OdinMonoWebApps/src/components/WeatherApp/README.md

 ## 📖 Overview
 ![](https://github.com/itkrivoshei/OdinMonoWebApps/blob/main/media/WeatherApp.gif?raw=true)

-The [Weather App](https://itkrivoshei.github.io/OdinMonoWebApps/#/WeatherApp) is a dynamic web application providing real-time weather forecasts.
-Developed using React, TypeScript, and Redux Toolkit, it offers a user-friendly interface with Material UI components styled using a custom CyberPunk Font.
-The app integrates with the [Weather API](https://www.weatherapi.com/) and [Giphy API](https://developers.giphy.com/) to fetch and display weather data and related GIFs.
-Users can search for weather forecasts by city and enjoy an adaptive UI that changes gif based on the weather conditions.
+The [Weather App](https://itkrivoshei.github.io/OdinMonoWebApps/#/WeatherApp) is a dynamic web application providing real-time weather forecasts, developed as part of an assignment for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-weather-app).
+Using React, TypeScript, and Redux Toolkit, it features a user-friendly interface with Material UI components and a custom CyberPunk Font.
+The app uses the [Weather API](https://www.weatherapi.com/) and [Giphy API](https://developers.giphy.com/) to display weather data and related GIFs.
+Users can search for weather forecasts by city and experience an adaptive UI that changes based on the weather conditions.

 ## 🌟 Key Features

 - **Real-time Weather Data**: Fetches current weather forecasts for any specified location using the Weather API.
-- **Unit Conversion**: Users can switch between metric (°C, km/h) and imperial (°F, mph) units for temperature and wind speed.
+- **Unit Conversion**: Toggle between metric (°C, km/h) and imperial (°F, mph) units.
-- **Interactive Weather GIFs**: Engaging weather-themed GIFs from the Giphy API based on the current weather conditions.
+- **Interactive Weather GIFs**: Weather-themed GIFs from the Giphy API, adapting to current conditions.
-- **State Management with Redux Toolkit**: Efficient application state management for a responsive user experience.
+- **State Management with Redux Toolkit**: Ensures a responsive user experience.
-- **City Search Functionality**: Allows users to search for weather information by city.
+- **City Search Functionality**: Search for weather information by city.

 ## 💻 Technologies

-- **React**: For building the user interface.
+- **React**: For the user interface.
-- **TypeScript**: Ensures type safety and improves maintainability.
+- **TypeScript**: Enhances type safety and maintainability.
-- **Redux Toolkit**: For state management.
+- **Redux Toolkit**: Manages application state.
 - **Weather API & Giphy API**: Provides weather data and GIFs.
-- **Material UI**: For component styling, replacing SCSS.
+- **Material UI**: For modern component styling.
-- **Custom CyberPunk Font**: For a unique UI experience.
+- **Custom CyberPunk Font**: Unique UI experience.

 ## 🚀 Usage

-- **Location Search**: Enter a city or location to get the current weather forecast.
+- **Location Search**: Enter a city for weather forecasts.
-- **Toggle Temperature Units**: Use the switch to change temperature units between Fahrenheit and Celsius.
+- **Toggle Temperature Units**: Switch between Fahrenheit and Celsius.
-- **Enjoy Weather GIFs**: The app displays unique GIFs related to the current weather conditions.
+- **Weather GIFs**: Displays GIFs related to current weather.

 ## 🔒 API Keys and Security

-- **Secure your API Keys**: Keep your WeatherAPI and Giphy API keys secure, preferably using environment variables.
+- **API Key Security**: Secure WeatherAPI and Giphy API keys using environment variables.
-- **Avoid Publicly Exposing API Keys**: Never commit your API keys to the public repository.
-Use `.env` files or server-side configuration to manage them.
+- **Prevent API Key Exposure**: Do not commit API keys to public repositories.
+Manage them with `.env` files or server-side configurations.

 ## ⚙️ Setup and Installation